Hypergraph removal with polynomial bounds: Introduction

 Alon’s \cite{Alon} approach relies on the fact that the core of every non-bipartite graph has a cycle.
 It is then natural to try and prove Theorem \ref{theomain} by finding analogous sub-structures in the core of every non-$k$-partite $k$-graphs.
 Indeed, this was the approach taken in \cite{AS, KNR}.
 The main novelty in this paper, and what allows us to handle all cases of Theorem \ref{theomain}, is that instead of directly inspecting the $k$-graph $F$, we study the properties of a certain graph associated with $F$.
 More precisely, given a $k$-graph $F=(V,E)$, we consider its {\em $2$-shadow}, which is the graph on the same vertex set $V$ in which $\{u,v\}$ is an edge if and only if $u,v$ belong to some $e \in E$.
 The proof of Theorem \ref{theomain} relies on the two lemmas described \nolinebreak below.

-\begin{lemma} Suppose a $k$-graph $F$ is a core and its $2$-shadow contains a cycle $C$ such that $|V(C) \cap e| \leq 2$ for every $e \in E(F)$.
-Then the $F$-removal lemma is not polynomial.
-In particular, if the $2$-shadow of $F$ contains an induced cycle of length at least $4$, then the $F$-removal lemma is not polynomial. \end{lemma}
+\begin{lemma} Suppose a $k$-graph $F$ is a core and its $2$-shadow contains an induced cycle of length at least 4.
+Then the $F$-removal lemma is not polynomial.\footnote{The proof of this lemma also works if the $2$-shadow of $F$ contains a triangle $x,y,z$ and $|e \cap \{x,y,z\}| \leq 2$ for every $e \in E(F)$, but we will not require this; in fact, this case follows from Lemma \ref{lem:simplex}.} \end{lemma}

 Note that this is a generalization of Alon's result mentioned above since the $2$-shadow of every non-bipartite graph $F$ (which is of course $F$ itself in this case) must contain a cycle.
 Our second lemma is the following.